 Jump on the Fast Track

-As an extern with The Recording Connection Ableton Live Electronic Music Production Program, you’ll gain real-world experience working one-on-one with an electronic music professional.
+As an extern with The Recording Connection Ableton Live Electronic Music Production Program or our Artist and Producer Ableton Live Program, you’ll gain real-world experience working one-on-one with an electronic music professional.
 You’ll learn how the Ableton Live software works with your mentor and how to incorporate updates and upgrades to the software in real-time.